Zetosoft/ZetoEngine2D/README.md

  - **params.delay = 0** The delay in milliseconds before the transition starts
  - **params.time = 300** The time in milliseconds for the transition
  - **params.easing** The easing function to use for the transition
- - **params.onStart** The function to call when the transition starts, after the delay
+ - **params.onStart** The function or array of functions to call when the transition starts, after the delay
- - **params.onComplete** The function to call when the transition is complete
+ - **params.onComplete** The function or array of functions to call when the transition is complete

  #### Easing Functions